Integration of front, and front and rear tweeters to a dipole

 Adding a rear firing tweeter which is isolated from the front, as shown by the brown trace, increases the

 total power radiated at high frequency by 3dB over the single tweeter result.
-But at low frequency the
+But at low frequency the total

-but the front and rear would be identical.
+the front and rear would be identical.

 When the front and rear tweeter pair act as a dipole things get very interesting.
 The case plotted is a